ritesh-karmare/Filmy/README.md

 ![](/screenshots/filmy_banner.png)

-Filmy: The fastest, easiest way to find and discover movies on your device.
+Filmy: The fastest and easiest way to discover movies on your device.
 Includes The Movie Database (TMDb) ratings and facts.

 # Download